genekuo/presentation/static/slides/istio2.md

 ---

 ## `Application Architecture`
-* SA-Frontend service: Serves the frontend Reactjs application.
+* SA-Frontend service: serves the frontend Reactjs application.
-* SA-WebApp service: Handles requests for Sentiment Analysis.
+* SA-WebApp service: handles requests for Sentiment Analysis.
-* SA-Logic service: Performs sentiment analysis.
+* SA-Logic service: performs sentiment analysis.
-* SA-Feedback service: Receives feedbacks from the users about the accuracy of the analysis.
+* SA-Feedback service: receives feedbacks from the users about the accuracy of the analysis.

 ---